|Major Groups > Puffballs > Calvatia gigantea|

 by Michael Kuo

-Fruiting Body: Shaped like a ball, or nearly so; up to 60 cm or more across; white when fresh, becoming yellowish or olive brown; finely velvety when young, but soon smooth; soft; interior white and fleshy, becoming yellowish or greenish yellow; the outer surface eventually falling away in pieces; often with a small cord at the point of attachment to the ground.
+Fruiting Body: Shaped like a ball, or nearly so; 20–30 cm or more across; 14–25 cm or more high; white when fresh, becoming yellowish or olive brownish; soft; finely velvety when young, becoming bald or developing very inconspicuous, fine scales in places; soft; outer skin less than 1 mm thick, sloughing away in very old specimens; interior white and soft when young and fresh, without a sterile basal area, becoming olive yellow and eventually turning to brownish spore dust; often with a short but thick cord (to 6 cm long and 2 cm wide) at the point of attachment to the ground.

 Cite this page as: